webdingens/penalty-box-math/Readme.md

 X option for all input fields: Split into minute and seconds fields (might be better for mobile) X add addition tables
 - click outside should close menu
-- add highscores
-- add error tracking
-- add "you are ready" message (Maybe not?
-It is not the apps place to say.)
-- show instructions after switching the mode
-  - move the input field help from the help overlay to the mode overlay

-## Variations
+- menu open shouldn't be part of the initial state of settings
+  - should stay part of settings because of each menu toggling off the other when opening (mutually exclusive to share space)

-X Stopwatch
+## Stopwatch

 X option for smaller Stopwatch (+/- Icon, Stop), smaller Stopwatch is just the display as CSS X Time Attack mode
-  - use 2 penalties at random
+X use 2 penalties at random
 - add virtual keyboard to type directly (mobile)

+## Variations

 - Sheet
 - Stopwatch + Sheet
 - Prompt question with a "reveal" button, switches to (("next") or ("got it": "right" and "wrong")) button